Selling Guide: How to Sell Your Property in Marbella

 Be realistic about pricing:

-Be careful when comparing your property's price with other listings online, as advertised prices can sometimes be quite far from the actual selling prices agreed upon.
-The actual price is often only known by those involved in the sales process.
+Be careful when comparing your property's price with other listings online, as advertised prices can be quite different from the actual selling prices eventually agreed upon.
+The final price is often known only to those directly involved in the sale.

 Research the market:

-- Independently research real estate portals to compare your property to others in your area
+• Research real estate portals independently to compare your property with others in your area

 Staging your home:

-- Remove decorative pieces that are very personal to your taste
+• Remove decorative pieces that are too personal to your taste

-- Remove worn-out pieces of furniture that could tarnish your home's finished look
+• Remove worn-out pieces of furniture that could affect your home's overall presentation

-- Create a snagging list to check for minor faults (paint chipping, leaks, heating issues)
+• Create a snagging list to check for minor faults such as paint chipping, leaks, or heating issues

 Complete your inventory:

 Finalise your property's inventory before viewings, as it can affect the outcome of negotiations.
-From experience, sales can fall through if inventory and extras are not in line with what was initially agreed.
+From experience, sales can fall through if the inventory and extras are not aligned with what was initially agreed.
 Make sure all items included in the sale are clearly documented.

 Prepare documents for buyer due diligence: